llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### node_mem_nbchan "B" "i"

-Declaration of extra memory in proportion to the number of channel of a specified arc index.
+Declaration of extra memory in proportion to the number of channel of input arcs (i=1), output arcs (i=2), all arcs (i=3) Example :
-Example :

 ```
-node_mem_nbchan 44 3  ; add this amount of bytes : 44 x nb of channels of arc 3
+node_mem_nbchan 44 1  ; add this amount of bytes : 44 x nb of channels of input arcs
 ```

 ### node_mem_sampling_rate "C" "j'"